Give Me Life On the Road

 "No. Sign on ze front, please."

 Henrit recognizes many of the hardcore fans.
-Of a fellow who has compiled an exhaustive, book-length chronology, he says, in awe, "As far as I can see, he's devoted his whole life to this."
+Of a fellow who has compiled an exhaustive, book-length chronology, he says,

 In the hotel lobby, the faithful have just detected Jim Rodford and are now plying him with album covers.